-- The operating services agreement between the three owners of the DBNGP was negotiated on an arms-length basis.
-In the original negotiation, Alcoa and DUET were unrelated to [redacted].
-Alcoa and DUET remain unrelated to [redacted] and Alcoa and DUET are sufficiently commercially motivated and experienced in contract negotiation to ensure that the project management fee and project management retainer fee are reasonable. - The amount of the project management fee and project management retainer fee is efficient because it "covers" an expansive range of services in relation to capacity expansions and capital works, including [redacted] of projects. - DBP has an obligation under the SSC to minimise the capital costs of expansions and risks not being able to recover costs from shippers if it does not comply with this obligation. - Under the operating service agreement, and for reasons of corporate reputation, Alinta Asset Management and WestNet Energy Services have been incentivised to incur costs efficiently, and hence the project management fee is reflective of costs incurred by a prudent service provider acting efficiently. - 214.
-For the project management fee, DBP contends that this fee is an amount that would be incurred by a prudent service provider acting efficiently in accordance with good industry practice for reasons that: - the project management fee is consistent with accepted practice for DUET in contracting for management of infrastructure assets, and it is also standard practice for DUET to contract with a party that has an ownership interest in the relevant asset to ensure an alignment of interests; - project management fees are an accepted industry practice in the construction industry, and are consistent with economic theory and observed good industry practice; and - the amount of the project management fee (at three per cent of [redacted] costs) compares favourably with other fees payable in similar circumstances. - 215.
-The Authority accepts that the contractual arrangements between DBP and Alinta Asset Management and WestNet Energy Services, under which a range of activities were outsourced to a contracted party, may be a reasonable contracting strategy.
-Advice to the Authority is that [redacted] contracting arrangements such as the Operating Services Agreement are a reasonable contracting strategy for capital works given the time constraints in the enhancement projects and the [redacted].
-116
+- 213. DBP further contends that the amounts of the project management fee and project management retainer fee are such as would be incurred by a prudent service provider acting efficiently, for the following reasons.114 - Alinta Asset Management and WestNet Energy Services were/are owned by one of the owners of the DBNGP - Alinta Limited and subsequently Prime Infrastructure.
+Alinta Limited was, and Prime Infrastructure is, the only member of the ownership consortium with experience in the ownership, operation and development of gas pipelines and, it is prudent for the ownership consortium of the DBNGP to rely on the resources and expertise of one of its members to provide services relating to the operation and expansion of the pipeline. - The operating services agreement between the three owners of the DBNGP was negotiated on an arms-length basis.
+In the original negotiation, Alcoa and DUET were unrelated to Alinta Limited.
+Alcoa and DUET remain unrelated to Prime Infrastructure and Alcoa and DUET are sufficiently commercially motivated and experienced in contract negotiation to ensure that the project management fee and project management retainer fee are reasonable. - The amount of the project management fee and project management retainer fee is efficient because it "covers" an expansive range of services in relation to capacity expansions and capital works, including design, front end engineering design (FEED studies), planning, construction, commissioning and final delivery of projects. - DBP has an obligation under the SSC to minimise the capital costs of expansions and risks not being able to recover costs from shippers if it does not comply with this obligation. - Under the operating service agreement, and for reasons of corporate reputation, Alinta Asset Management and WestNet Energy Services have been incentivised to incur costs efficiently, and hence the project management fee is reflective of costs incurred by a prudent service provider acting efficiently. - 214.
+For the project management fee, DBP contends that this fee is an amount that would be incurred by a prudent service provider acting efficiently in accordance with good industry practice for reasons that: - the project management fee is consistent with accepted practice for DUET in contracting for management of infrastructure assets, and it is also standard practice for DUET to contract with a party that has an ownership interest in the relevant asset to ensure an alignment of interests; - project management fees are an accepted industry practice in the construction industry, and are consistent with economic theory and observed good industry practice; and - the amount of the project management fee (at three per cent of direct costs) compares favourably with other fees payable in similar circumstances.115